ikko/sym/docs/topics/12_example_use/index.md

 ### Explanation
 - **Supply Chain Modeling**: Each entity (e.g., `Global_Goods_Inc`, `Palm_Oil_Processor`, `Plantation_X`) is represented as a `Symbol`.
 Relationships like `buys_from` and `sources_from` are established using custom methods (which would internally use `add()` or `relate_to()`).
 - **Event Representation**: `s.deforestation_event_2024_Q4` is a `Symbol` representing a specific event, linked to `Plantation_Y`.
-- **Graph Querying**: The `has_deforestation` function acts as a predicate to identify symbols related to deforestation. `s.Global_Goods_Inc.match(has_deforestation)` performs a graph traversal (likely a depth-first search or breadth-first search) to find all paths from `Global_Goods_Inc` to any symbol satisfying the predicate.
+- **Graph Querying**: The `has_deforestation` function acts as a predicate to identify syms related to deforestation. `s.Global_Goods_Inc.match(has_deforestation)` performs a graph traversal (likely a depth-first search or breadth-first search) to find all paths from `Global_Goods_Inc` to any sym satisfying the predicate.
-- `path.path_to(s.deforestation_event_2024_Q4)`: Once a path is found, this method reconstructs the sequence of symbols from the starting point to the deforestation event, providing traceability.
+- `path.path_to(s.deforestation_event_2024_Q4)`: Once a path is found, this method reconstructs the sequence of syms from the starting point to the deforestation event, providing traceability.

 ### Diagram
 ```mermaid